QuantEcon/lecture-source-jl/README.md

 ] activate .; instantiate; precompile
 ```
 This will take a long time to run.
 You can safely ignore build errors for `Electron`

-**You may see a lot of warnings** during this step if you chose to use PackageCompiler acceleration above.
-They can be safely ignored.

 ### Building